Places To Go

 March & April: 10 am - 4 pm, Wednesday through Monday (closed Tuesdays)

 May through August: 10 am - 5 pm, Daily

 September & October: 10 am - 4 pm, Wednesday through Monday (closed Tuesdays)

 There is a fee to enter the Wills House.
 For further information, visit or Fees and Reservations page.

 McMILLAN WOODS YOUTH CAMPGROUND

 McMillian Woods Youth Campground is open to scout troops and youth organizations from mid-April through the end of October every year.
-Camping here is by reservation only.
-Reservations for camping at the site are accepted by a lottery system, beginning the first of every year.
+Camping here is by reservation only and camp sites are reserved on a first come, first served basis.
 There is no commercial campground in the battlefield park and individual camping is not allowed within the park.
 Click here to learn more about McMillan Woods Youth Campground.